qqlaoxia/Separation/source/Lessions/Chapter 1/Chapter 1.rst

 Home Work
 -----------------------------------------------------------

-- ** Please make a small summary about the basic process of biological separation engineering.
-About 200 words **
+- **Question 1：Please make a small summary about the basic process of biological separation engineering.
+About 200 words**
+- **Question 2: What is the status of bio-separation engineering in the modern biotechnology engineering?**
+- **Question 3: what are the characteristics of raw materials and products in fermentation engineering.**
+- **Question 4: How to evaluate the separation efficiency**